IngoKl/python-programming-for-linguists/README.md

 To make things as straightforward as possible, I have created three learning paths for you to follow.

 The *Absolute Beginner (Long)* path also contains additional materials and exercises.
-If you are already somewhat familiar with Python, you can have a look at the *Experience in Python* path.
+If you are already somewhat familiar with Python, you can have a look at the *Experienced in Python* path.

 * [Absolute Beginner (Long)](https://github.com/IngoKl/python-programming-for-linguists/blob/main/2021/learning-path-beginner-long.md)
 * [Absolute Beginner (Short)](https://github.com/IngoKl/python-programming-for-linguists/blob/main/2021/learning-path-beginner-short.md)